-The proposed subdivision consists of approximately .583 acres of land in the R-80 Zone.
-It is located in Councilmanic District 8 and is a record lot found on Tax Map 107, in Grid B-4, known as Lot 29 Block A, in the Sellner's Farm Subdivision.
-Existing Lot 29 Block A was created pursuant to Preliminary Plat 4-94061 and was recorded in land records in 1997, in Plat Book VJ 181 @ 25.
+The proposed subdivision consists of approximately .583 acre of land in the R-80 Zone.
+It is located in Councilmanic District 8 and is a record lot found on Tax Map 107, in Grid B-4, known as Lot 29, Block A, in the Sellner's Farm Subdivision.
+Existing Lot 29, Block A, was created pursuant to Preliminary Plat 4-94061 and was recorded in land records in 1997, in Plat Book VJ 181 @ 25.
 The applicant is proposing to subdivide Lot 29 into two single-family dwelling units lots.
-Lot 29 Block A is currently vacant.
+Lot 29, Block A, is currently vacant.
 The Sellner's Farm subdivision consists of 51 lots.

 The minimum net lot area for conventional development in the R-80 Zone is 9,500 square feet.
-The two proposed lots, Lot 30 and 31 Block A, meet the minimum net lot area.
+The two proposed lots, Lots 30 and 31, Block A, meet the minimum net lot area.
 Lot 30 is proposed at 14,634 square feet and Lot 31 is proposed at 11,303 square feet.
 In the R-80 Zone, the minimum lot width at the front street line is 50 feet.
-Lot 30 has 50 feet at the front street.
-However, Lot 31 does not meet the minimum width at the street line with 41.18 feet.
-A variance of 8.13 feet is required for Lot 31 as discussed further in the Variance Section of this report.
-Without approval of the variance the approval of this subdivision is not possible.
+Lot 30 has 50 feet at the front street line.
+However, Lot 31 does not meet the minimum width at the existing dedicated street line.
+With the revised plan the applicant is proposing additional street dedication to provide for the minimum lot width at the front street line for Lot 31, as discussed further in Finding 1 of this staff report.